-As I walked back down the same broad, tree-lined path towards the subway station, there was no doubt that Meiji Shrine had become my favourite place in Tokyo.
+As I walked back down the same broad, tree-lined path towards the subway station, there was no doubt that Meiji Shrine had become my favourite place in Tokyo, and one of my most-loved shrines in Japan.
 Delightfully serene, visiting Meiji Shrine in the early morning hours was an experience I will hold near and dear for many years to come.

 Tips for Visiting Meiji Shrine (Meiji Jingu)

-- The gardens and Treasure Hall have shorter opening hours.
+- The gardens and museum have shorter opening hours.

-- Admission Fees: Entrance to Meiji Shrine is free but there is a small fee to visit the Meiji Jingu Gardens and Treasure Hall (500 yen each).
+Admission Fees: Entrance to Meiji Shrine is free but there is a small fee to visit the Meiji Jingu Gardens (500 yen) and Meiji Jingu Museum (1000 yen).

 Accommodations in Tokyo

 For your convenience, here is a list of hotels in Tokyo.
 Please consider booking your Tokyo accommodations through the included link.
 It costs nothing extra and helps support this website.
 Thank you!

 - Senso-ji Temple- Getting to Know Tokyo’s Oldest Temple

 - Visiting Nezu Shrine- One of Tokyo’s Oldest Shrines